PaulDMooney/angular-config-blog/blog2.md

 });
 ```

-If you're using server side rendering, when the code is executing on the server you won't necessarily need to call this API (though you could) since you can just directly access the environment variables from within code.
+During server side rendering, when the code is executing on the server you won't necessarily need to call this API (though you could) since you can just directly access the environment variables from within code.
 However, to keep things simple, it's probably best to hide how all of your configuration values are retreived behind a single "Config" Angular service.

 TODO: Example config service